ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 # public struct Hex.Vector
 ## Description
 Hex.Vector is a immutable struct that represents a 3d vector in the hexagonal cube space.
-It can be used to represent a position in a hexagonal grid.
+It is used to represent a position in a hexagonal grid.
-And it contains a set of public X, Y and Z integers as properties.
+It contains a set of public X, Y and Z integers as properties.
 Hex.Vectors are considered illegal if the sum of their values dont equate to 0.